 Preparedness skills – Keep in shape

-There is no particular order for the preparedness skills listed here and you should tackle them by considering your own strengths and weaknesses.
+There is no particular order for the preparedness skills listed here.
+You should tackle them by considering your own strengths and weaknesses.
 Although it may seem overwhelming at first, you have to understand that there is no pressure and you don’t have to learn everything.
 You must have a smart approach for this and try to spread out the load (knowledge) with your family members.
 Each family member can learn a particular set of preparedness skills and share the experience with the others.
-Learning various preparedness skills by doing and seeing them done by others works much better because the social factor is involved and you can always discuss about the encountered challenges and find solutions for them.
+Learning various preparedness skills by doing and seeing them done by others works much better because the social factor is involved.
+You can always discuss about the encountered challenges and find solutions for them.

 Stay safe and God Bless!